helixyte/everest/docs/narr/application_design.rst

    :mod:`everest` favors and facilitates object traversal for URL resolution.
-   In particular, all resource attributes that target a member or collection resource can be used directly for URL traversal.
+   In particular, all resource attributes that target a member or collection resource can be used directly for URL traversal unless they are specifically set as non-nested resource in the corresponding resource attribute declaration.

 We also have the possibility to declare resource attributes that do not